jbcurtin/toggl-invoice-generator/README.md

 A script that will generate a PDF from Toggl.com API.
 Easy to automate from CRON or use from 26 the Command Line Interface.
 Following Flask App Factory Pattern and 12 Factor App best practices.
-All configuration can be accomplished through Environment Varibles.
+All configuration can be accomplished through Environment Variables.

 Having a script to automate generation of bills helps reduce time and imporve efficiency in communication.
 Using this tool, you'll be able to send bills once